nhsconnect/FHIR-NRLS-API/pages/overview/overview_behaviours.md

 ### Retrieving an audit trail

-Providers can retrieve the following two types of audit trail data from NHS Digital:
+Providers can request the following two types of audit trail data from NHS Digital:
 * All audit trails for a given patient (identified by their NHS number)
 * All audit trails for the Pointers the Provider owns